piskvorky/gensim/docs/src/auto_examples/tutorials/run_annoy.rst

-Bad example: two processes load the Word2vec model from disk and create there own Annoy indices from that model.
+Bad example: two processes load the Word2vec model from disk and create their own Annoy index from that model.